Portrait from the 1899 Washington legislative composite.

 Stockwell's business savvy saw him become affiliated with a number of other business concerns in the Grays Harbor County area, including being secretary-treasurer of the Aberdeen Timber Company and president of the Grays Harbor Boom Company, which he had helped purchase in 1897.
 While still connected to the C.E.
 Burrows Co.
 Stockwell saw that firm take over operations of the Bryden and Leitch Lumber Co. in 1907, and in that year took office as its president (serving in that capacity until 1910.)

 In 1898 Almerion P. Stockwell made his first move into the political life of Washington, being elected as a Republican to the state house of representatives from Chehalis County.
 Serving during the 1899-1900 session, Stockwell was named to the committees on Claims and Auditing, Federal Relations and Immigration, Fisheries, Miscellaneous and Tide Lands.
-During his time in the legislature Stockwell would pull political "double duty", due to his election as Mayor of Aberdeen in 1900, holding that post for one term.
-Other than mention of his election as mayor, little information could be located on Stockwell's term in office.
+During his time in the legislature Stockwell would pull political "double duty" due to his election as Mayor of Aberdeen in 1900, holding that post for one term.
+Other than mention of his election as mayor, little information could be located on Stockwell's time in office.

 Following his brief time in politics Stockwell resumed his extensive business interests and became connected to the Humptulips Driving Company, a logging firm on the Humptulips River.
 Taking the reins of secretary and treasurer of this business, Stockwell remained with this business after it had incorporated as the Humptulips Logging Company, being manager of its offices at Aberdeen and its logging areas in Grays Harbor.
 Stockwell later added the title of "dairy king" to his resume in the 1900s, being the owner of Meadowbrook Dairy.
 Specializing in Ayrshire cattle, Stockwell would proclaim that he was "a dairyman for glory, a lumberman for recreation and a logger for profit."